jme/clj-m1-notes/index.md

 The M1 Mini is somewhat less than twice as fast at this task as the MBA.
 Nice.

-While this is hardly a cpu-melting benchmark it looks like the Apple is really not fooling around with this latest SoC initiative.
+Another decidedly non-cpu-melting benchmark but it looks like Apple is really not fooling around with this latest SoC initiative.

 <hr/>

-### discussion
+### epilogue
 This lowest-tier M1 Mini is really impressive, and replicating a minimal 'live' clojure dev environment from a previous generation laptop was mostly straightforward.
 There are still many holes in M1 software support but I expect these will be filled-out in short order.

 Even a few trivial performance comparisons suggest notable gains in a daily-driver development situation.